 xp_dirtree.
 This is needed as Alation will read the list of logged .xel files that it is going to ingest.
 This stored procedure lists files in a directory.

 USE master; GRANT EXECUTE ON xp_dirtree TO <service_account>;

 Create and turn on an extended events session that logs queries.
-See Appendix A.1a SQL Server 2012, 2014, 2016 Extended Events Session Creation for the SQL code.
+To configure, see Appendix A.1a SQL Server Extended Events Session Creation for the SQL code.
 You will need to change the file path to log files and can optionally change some of the other parameters like the buffer size.

 When you first turn on the session, monitor it for a few days to see that it is working and assess the volume of log files.
 If the volume is small—only a few log files per day—you can edit the extended events SQL code to turn down or remove the sampling.
 See the comments in the SQL code.